dancikmad/Cogrammar-Bootcamp-Portfolio/README.md

 # My Bootcamp Portfolio

 Welcome to my GitHub repository!
-This is a collection of coding challenges and projects I completed during my coding bootcamp.
+This is a collection of coding challenges and projects I completed during my coding bootcamp with CoGrammar.
 Here, you'll find a variety of work that demonstrates my skills and progress as a developer.

 ## Table of Contents